MamboBryan/newsletter/newsletter/2024-01-31/index/index.md

 ## The Kotlin Challenge
 ![Alt text](../assets/The%20Kotlin%20Challenge.webp)
 Hey psst!
-Are you a Kotlin junie who would like to flex their Kotlin muscles?
+Are you a Kotlin junkie who would like to flex their Kotlin muscles?
 You are?
 In that case, please thank your colleagues led by [The Chief Senior Dishwasher](https://twitter.com/mambo_bryan) who brought back [The Kotlin Challenge](https://kotlinbits.vercel.app/quiz/january_2024).
 The Kotlin Challenge is an opportunity for you to not only showcase your Kotlin prowess, but also claim your very own Jetbrains Lincense.
 What else, apart from a German Machine could be more rewarding for your skills? 😏

 ## The Expectations, Feedback, and Topics
 ![Alt text](../assets/The%20Expectations,%20Feedback,%20and%20Topics.webp)